Anthony-R-G/ConservationApp/README.md

 ARKit (some animals will have the option to "View in AR" which will bring up a 3D model that can be placed and manipulated using iPhone's rear camera.)

 ## Screenshots
-List of animals species, separated by Red List conservation levels:
+List of animal species, separated by Red List conservation levels:

 ![Example 1](https://i.imgur.com/QJb4S1d.png)